How to Become a School Nurse

 Unlike other jobs in the nursing field, there is little to no chance for overtime in school nursing.
 Most positions are a yearly salary and do not have overtime built into the contract.
 There is some increase in earning potential according to experience and additional education.

-Regardless of workplace setting, school nurses enjoy similar benefits.
+Regardless of the workplace setting, school nurses enjoy similar benefits.
 While actual benefits may vary depending on the institution must include the following:

 - Health, Vision, and Dental Insurance